On the Feasible Region of Efficient Algorithms for Attributed Graph Alignment: Introduction

-{In this work, we consider the attributed graph alignment problem and characterize the feasible regions of two polynomial-time algorithms that we propose.
-The two algorithms are designed for two different regimes of parameters based on the richness of attribute information: the algorithm \AttrRich{} is designed for the regime where $mq\sa^2=\Omega(\log n)$, referred to as the attribute-information rich regime; and the algorithm \AttrSparse{} is designed for the regime where $mq\sa^2=o(\log n)$, referred to as the attribute-information sparse regime. } In both algorithms, we first explore the user-attribute connections to align a set of anchor users, and then utilize the user-user connections to the anchors to align the rest of users. {However, \AttrRich{} is able to generate a much larger set of anchors in the first step than \AttrSparse{} due to the regime difference.
-Therefore, \AttrRich{} and \AttrSparse{} make use of the anchors differently in the second step: \AttrRich{}} explores one-hop user-user connections to align the rest of users, while \AttrSparse{} explores multiple-hop user-user connections to align the rest of users.
+For the attributed graph alignment problem, the information-theoretic limit has been studied in~\cite{Zhang--Wang--Wang2021}, where the feasible region (achievability results) and infeasible region (converse results) are characterized with a gap in between in some regimes.
+However, the feasible region of polynomial-time algorithms for attributed graph alignment has not been studied before, and it is the focus of this paper.
+In this work, we propose two polynomial-time algorithms for attributed graph alignment and characterize their feasible regions.
+The two algorithms are designed for two different regimes of parameters based on the richness of attribute information: the algorithm \AttrRich{} is designed for the regime where $mq\sa^2=\Omega(\log n)$, referred to as the attribute-information rich regime; and the algorithm \AttrSparse{} is designed for the regime where $mq\sa^2=o(\log n)$, referred to as the attribute-information sparse regime.
+In both algorithms, we first explore the user-attribute connections to align a set of anchor users, and then utilize the user-user connections to the anchors to align the rest of users. {Due to the regime difference, \AttrRich{} is able to generate a much larger set of anchors in the first step than \AttrSparse{}.
+Therefore, \AttrRich{} and \AttrSparse{} make use of the anchors differently in the second step: \AttrRich{}} explores one-hop user-user connections to align the rest of users, while \AttrSparse{} explores one-hop or multiple-hop user-user connections to align the rest of users depending on the sparsity of user-user connections.
+This idea of matching vertices based on common neighbor witnesses has been explored to construct efficient graph alignment algorithms under the context of seeded graph alignment~\cite{Korula--Lattanzi2014,Yartseva2013,Mossel2020,Shirani2017}.
+In this work, we employ this idea in a two-step procedure under the setting of attributed graphs, and analyze its performance through a careful treatment of the dependency between the two steps.